ceisenbach/about/RESUME_HidalgoNoel_2013_web_short.md

 Clients and partners included Students for a Free Tibet documenting 2008 Olympic protests in China, promotional videos for Agit-Pop, and Twitter VoteReport.
 Reports have been featured on RocketBoom, EpicFU / JetSet, GroundReport.tv, Democracy Now!, and ABC's 20/20.
 Noel keeps a blog on [TechPresident](http://techpresident.com/blog/919), covering engagement technology and open government.

 ##Featured Community Organizer Positions

+**Executive Director and Co-founder of BetaNYC**
+March 2009 - Current, New York City, NY

+**New York City Program Manager at Code for America**
+November 2012 - December 2013, New York City, NY

 **Community Manager at Remix America**
 June 2008 - September 2008, New York, NY